QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

         self.Ve = uw/(1-β)
 ```

-### 1 Calibration exercise
+### Parameter values

-For  the parameters we have just loaded, we'll calabrate the net  interest rate $r$ to match the hazard rate (i.e., the probability of finding a job at the beginning of the period) in US data.
+For  the other parameters we have just loaded in the above Python code, we'll set brate the net  interest rate $r$ to match the hazard rate --  the probability of finding a job in one period --  in US data.

-We want an $r$ such that in  autarky `p(a(r)) = 0.1`, where `a` is the optimal search effort under autarky.
+In particular, we seek an $r$ so that in  autarky `p(a(r)) = 0.1`, where `a` is the optimal search effort.

 +++